forflo/zshffi/README.md

-# An ffi für the zsh
+# An ffi for the zsh
 This is a work in progress.
 Don't use.